Working from Home Ergonomics Common Mistakes

-- Head should be at level, facing forward in line with the torso.
-Chin line should be in line with your chest.
+- The Head should be at level, facing forward in line with the torso.
+The Chin line should be in line with your chest.

-- Keeping your entire back supported on the chair, if possible place a pillow.
-I always call it as “BBC”- Bums back to chair.
+- Keep your entire back supported on the chair, if possible place a pillow.
+I always call it “BBC”- Bums back to the chair.

 - Knees should be 90 degrees parallel to the seat of the chair.
 It should not be too low or high.
 Thighs should be parallel to the floor.
 Place a footrest if it’s too low.

 - Make sure that your elbows and wrist are completely supported and place at 90 degrees to the elbow as shown in the picture.

 - If sitting on the floor, make sure your back is completely supported and place your laptop on the study table with your elbows supported.
 If not available then, place a laptop on a pillow.
 Never place the laptop on your lap.

 - Feet should be parallel to the floor